 Can birth control can protect against other conditions, too?

 Birth control pills can also help with a wide range of other conditions, from anemia to hair loss.

 Heavy periods may make you prone to anemia due to the amount of blood lost.
 When you’re anemic, you don’t have enough red blood cells to carry healthy amounts of oxygen throughout your body.

 Anemia can make you feel tired, weak and even out of breath.
 By lightening your period or making you skip it altogether, the pill can reduce the amount of blood loss and alleviate anemia symptoms.

 If you have certain types of hair loss (like alopecia) or excessive hair growth (like hirsutism), birth control pills can be a surprising treatment.
 They regulate the amount of androgens, male hormones, in your body.
 Keeping androgen levels within normal range may also help hair growth return to normal levels.

 Birth control pills can also help with many other painful conditions, like migraines, mood swings and polycystic ovary syndrome (PCOS).
 If you’re not sure whether birth control will help you, read more about when to talk to your doctor about painful period symptoms.

 Get the most out of that little pill

 Birth control pills have been around for decades, and they do a lot more than just prevent pregnancy.
 Millions of women use birth control pills to help manage painful period symptoms and other conditions.
 And with several formulas available, finding the right contraceptive for you is easier than ever.

-Whether you’re on the pill and wondering if a different one would be more effective, or this would be your first time, make an appointment with an OB-GYN or certified nurse-midwife to get help selecting the right pill for you.
+Whether you’re on the pill and wondering if a different one would be more effective, or this would be your first time, schedule an in-person or video visit with an OB-GYN or certified nurse-midwife to get help selecting the right pill for you.